Abdul-Mukit/abdul-mukit.github.io/_projects/project_mujin_ai_vision.md

 #### Introduced AI Vision System for Robotic Depalletization [@Mujin](https://mujin-corp.com/depalletizing/)
 * Developed and deployed the first deep learning assisted robotic vision system for depalletizing applications.
-* Currently being used in companies like Walmart, P&G, Paltac, ebabling thousands of picks per day.
 * Developed, trained, and deployed an instance segmentation model using PyTorch and ONNX to production.
 * Developed 6-DoF pose estimation and geometric vision pipeline using OpenCV and Point Cloud Library.
 * Optimized vision system to run on CPU at 2-FPS and integrated with robotic system enabling 700 picks per hour.